victoriastuart/arxiv-sh/README.md

 * I provide a BASH script, [`arxiv-rss.sh`](https://persagen.com/files/misc/arxiv-rss.sh) [&larr; direct download link] for daily retrieval of new, de-duplicated content from preselected arXiv groups.
 That content is parsed into two files: keyword-matched articles of interest, plus the remaining articles.

+  * As a crude measure of utility, I typically click (Vim: `gx` keypress) perhaps 2% of links in a "arxiv-others" results file and perhaps 10-30+% of links in a "arxiv-filtered) file, representing an ~5-15 fold enrichment in articles of interest.

 * The script can be scheduled to run daily via crontab, or manually executed.

 * If you have desktop notification (e.g. Linux `notify-send`), then a persistent message will indicate the arrival of new content